DoctorDalek1963/prob_dists/README.md

 This is the `prob_dists` Python package, which is designed to provide a way to easily find probabilities for various probability distributions.

 The Python source code can be found in `src/prob_dists/` and the full documentation can be found on [my GitHub pages site](https://doctordalek1963.github.io/prob_dists).

----

-## Usage

-Currently, this project is not feature complete.
-Don't use it yet.
-When this project is ready to be released and used by the public, it will have releases available in this repo's [releases](https://github.com/DoctorDalek1963/lintrans/releases) page.